ShowTable: Unlocking Creative Table Visualization with Collaborative Reflection and Refinement: More Related Works

 With rapid development of current MLLMs~\cite{llava, qwen2.5vl, liu2025hybrid, zheng2025deepeyes}, the strong tool calling ability provides a promising way to complete multi-modal tasks.
 Current approaches for chart generation predominantly rely on LLMs coupled with agentic tools, generally falling into three main categories.
 The first category~\cite{tian2024chartgpt,rashid2022text2chart,zhang2024chartifytext} employs LLMs in an end-to-end manner to produce charts directly from text.
 These methods typically parse input to identify axes, map entities, and classify chart types, subsequently generating structured specifications for rendering engines like Vega-Lite.
 While automated, their expressiveness is strictly confined by the predefined grammatical rules of the underlying visualization language.
 The second category~\cite{zhang2025thyme,zhao2025pyvision,zhao2025chartedit,zadeh2024text2chart31,han2023chartllama} focuses on generating executable plotting code (\eg, via Matplotlib/Python).
 Recent works have incorporated multi-agent frameworks and reflection mechanisms to improve the syntactic correctness of the generated code~\cite{ford2025does}.
 Although these methods offer precise control, they heavily depend on external rendering engines and typically lack the capability to handle complex, artistic visual designs beyond standard plots.
 The third category~\cite{xiao2023let} adopts a retrieval-editing pipeline that selects visual templates from an image corpus and adapts them to new data.
 While this benefits from template reuse, it is limited by the diversity of the database and often faces challenges in accurately aligning new data with retrieved visual structures.

 \textbf{Discussion.} While existing methods excel in structural automation and factual plotting, they fundamentally struggle with \textbf{creativity} and \textbf{aesthetics}.
 Code-based and template-based approaches are bound by rigid rendering logic, making it difficult to produce visually striking infographics suitable for professional poster design, slide generation, or data-driven storytelling.
+They prioritize ``correctness'' but often fail at ``presentation''.
+To explicitly validate this, we conducted a quantitative comparison between a strong code-based baseline (e.g., using Gemini-2.5-Pro to generate executable plotting code) and our ShowTable pipeline, as shown in~\cref{tab:supp_comp_with_code} and ~\cref{fig:SM_comp_with_code}.
+As expected, code generation methods inherently achieve superior factual accuracy across structural metrics such as Data Accuracy and Relative Relationship.
+However, they fall significantly short in Aesthetic Quality (AQ: 4.1 vs. our 4.9) and frequently produce visual artifacts, such as overlapping text.
+This rigidity restricts their utility in design-centric, creative scenarios.

-They prioritize ``correctnes'' but often fail at ``presentation.''
-In contrast, our work proposes the \textit{Creative Table Visualization} task to explore the untapped potential of generative models and unified models in this domain.
+Importantly, our objective is not to replace traditional code-based rendering tools where absolute numerical precision is the sole priority.
+Instead, our work proposes the Creative Table Visualization task to explore the untapped potential of generative models and unified models in this domain.
+We frame our contribution as a technical advancement in multi-modal generation control: we aim to retain the unparalleled creative flexibility of generation models while actively mitigating their primary weakness, data fidelity, through our progressive self-correcting pipeline.
 We argue that generative models offer a significantly higher ceiling for flexibility and aesthetic quality, capable of seamlessly integrating data into artistic compositions.
+Furthermore, equipping text-to-image models with rigorous data fidelity is a vital frontier for achieving more general capabilities in visual synthesis (including scientific reporting), as seen in the trajectory of recent models like Wan2.6~\cite{wan26} and Nano Banana~\cite{nano_banana} after the CVPR submission.
 By validating the feasibility of this approach, we aim to break the traditional boundaries of rule-based rendering and pave the way for more robust, unified, and creative visual synthesis systems.